Finding a Better Deal on Your Home Insurance

 - Your possessions: Besides insuring your dwelling, your policy should have coverage for replacing your possessions.
 To know if you have enough coverage you two should do an inventory of your personal property.
 While you're doing so, go ahead and get some photos and receipts of these items should an unfortunate event happen.
 You can use free editions for services like Evernote to store.

-Shopping Around for the Best Price on Homeowner’s Insurance
+Shop Around for the Best Deal on Home Insurance

 To make it quick and easy for you when comparing insurance quotes, here are the sites and phone numbers of the big insurers:

 - Liberty Mutual: 1-800-837-5254